BOARD OF TRUSTEES

 Dr. Olufemi B. Bankole is a Consultant Neurosurgeon and head of Neurosurgery at Lagos University Teaching Hospital (LUTH), Idi – Araba, Lagos.
 He is also a Senior Lecturer at the University of Lagos College of Medicine.

 He is one Neurosurgeon who has demonstrated passion beyond professional service especially for children of indigent parents.
-He is a board member of Festus Fajemilo Foundation and provides technical support for the organization.
+He is a board member of Festus Fajemilo Foundation and and head of medical advisory team.

 Prof (Mrs) F.B.
 Abdulkareem